 Despite being a relatively young man, Klein’s health began to decline almost immediately after his retirement.
 In 1947 he suffered a stroke that left one leg paralyzed.
 He returned to Indiana after the stroke to visit his mother and brother.
 According to his brother, Klein was in a “semi-coma,” almost unable to walk, could barely speak, and had great difficulty with his memory.

 Klein was diagnosed with a disease of the central nervous system that had been aggravated by alcohol and a poor diet.
 His mother and brother took him in and began nursing him back to health.
 Klein gave up drinking and didn’t touch a drop of alcohol for the last 11 years of his life.
 While under his family’s care, he made some progress but never fully recovered, and was unable to work during his final years.
 He was estranged from his wife, and the two divorced in 1956.
-On March 28, 1958, Chuck Klein died of a cerebral hemorrhage.
+On March 28, 1958, Chuck Klein died of a cerebral hemorrhage at age 53.

 One of the most notable aspects of Klein’s legacy was his long and winding road to the National Baseball Hall of Fame.
 From his first year of eligibility, his candidacy stirred up a great deal of controversy among voters.
 Klein’s supporters pointed to his raw statistics, especially during his five-year run from 1929 through 1933, which was one of the best in history.
 During that span, Klein hit .359, averaged 46 doubles a season, won four home run titles, an MVP award, and a Triple Crown.
 He led his league in runs scored three years in row and scored a modern National League record 158 runs in 1930.